 If you place your envelope or paper on top of some guidelines that extend out from each side, you can just line up the laser light with the guideline, and you will get a straight line, quickly and easily.
-(In these photos, I have just used the lines on my cutting mat!)
+(In these photos, I have just used the lines on my cutting mat!
+This mat is similar to, but not exactly the same one as mine.)
 You then just write on the line of light, just as you would a pencil line.
 (You can even eyeball it, without using any guidelines under the envelope, if you’re good at that.)

 Unlike a light box or pencil guidelines, a laser level won’t help you keep your letter heights consistent, but if you’ve been doing calligraphy for a while and/or you aren’t that concerned about that (as with less formal calligraphy), it’s a great option.

 A laser level comes in handy when you need straight lines for any kind of lettering or craft.